ajhenley/gitbook/algorithms_final_project.md

 Would it be possible to automate the calculation by writing a program that follows the same steps?
 If not, change your algorithm.

-Bonus (if you're finished early): Choose one of the following and write an algorithm for it:
-1. Solving a Sudoku puzzle
-2. Solving a Rubik's cube
-3. Finding a word in a dictionary (not online dictionary... the paper kind)
-4. Printing a copy of an article about you online and mailing that copy to your Grandma who doesn't have a computer.
-5. Opening a document in Microsoft Word and searching for all instances of a word and replacing with another word.